Income Tax Tables in the Philippines (2022)

-In this article, we focus on these items.
-Below you’ll find the new TRAIN Income Tax Tables adopted by the Bureau of Internal Revenue (BIR) with sample computations showing how income taxes will be determined under TRAIN.
+In this article, we focus on answering these questions.
+You can also download below the new TRAIN Income Tax Tables adopted by the Bureau of Internal Revenue (BIR), with sample computations showing how income taxes can be calculated under the new tax regime.

 First off, take note that in the new TRAIN tax law, there are two (2) sets of income tax tables to be implemented:

-(2) Income Tax Tables that will be used from year 2023 onwards.
+(1) Income Tax Tables that will be used from year 2023 onwards; and

-NOTE: We compiled all articles related to the TRAIN law on this page: TRAIN Tax Law, Sample Computations, and BIR Implementing Guidelines.
+NOTE: We also compiled various articles related to the TRAIN law on this page: TRAIN Tax Law, Sample Computations, and BIR Implementing Guidelines.
 Click the link to access relevant information, such as the following useful articles on Philippine taxation.

 BIR Income Tax Rates under TRAIN (2023 onwards)

-• (v) Those receiving salaries between P2 million and P8 million per year will be charged P402,500 plus 30% of the excess over P2 million.
+(v) Those receiving salaries between P2 million and P8 million per year will be charged P402,500 plus 30% of the excess over P2 million; and

 The new income tax rates from year 2023 onwards, as per the TRAIN law, are as follows.